 2. I live outside the U.S., and flumazenil is not approved for any use in my country.
 Am I out of luck?

 If you are not in the U.S., and flumazenil is NOT approved for any use in your country, WEP Clinical may be able to help you with access.

 3. Is there any scientific evidence that flumazenil might help my IH symptoms?

-- Modulation of vigilance in the primary hypersomnias by endogenous enhancement of GABAA receptors (request from a medical library).
+- Modulation of vigilance in the primary hypersomnias by endogenous enhancement of GABAA receptors.
+Free Full Text.

 4. Where can my doctor find flumazenil in a compounded form?